 50 Miles Per Gallon By 2025

-Standards set by the National Highway and Traffic Safety Administration along with the U.S. Environmental Protection Agency require that by 2025 automobiles must achieve more than 50 miles per gallon.
+Standards set by the National Highway and Traffic Safety Administration along with the U.S. Environmental Protection Agency require that by 2025 cars must achieve more than 50 miles per gallon.

 Fast Cycle Times

-Fast cycle times and predictable strength are necessary to make a CFRP suitable for an automotive component.
+Fast cycle times and predictable strength are necessary to make a Carbon Fiber Reinforced Polymers suitable for an automotive part.
 These parts include not only such parts as panels, bumper guards, and dashboards but also parts under hood.
 And today, a dashboard can be made as fast as a milk jug can be made.